Henrik-3/unofficial-valorant-api/README.md

     "message": "You reached your Rate Limit, please try again later" }
 ```
+**Important:**
+The API will move in the future to a key based system, no application and therefore no waittime is required.
+When this change will go live is unknown yet, it's expected to happen in summer 2022.
+This change will happen because of large botting attacks which impacts all other developers.

+# Status
+See the current status of the API here: https://status.henrikdev.xyz/

 # Documentation
 The documention for the API is available under https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API